boschglobal/doxysphinx/docs/getting_started.md

 DISABLE_INDEX          = NO   # Menu data is crucial for our TOC generation so it mustn't be disabled

-GENERATE_HTML          = YES  # Keep sure that you generate HTML which needed for doxysphinx ALIASES                = "rst=\verbatim embed:rst:leading-asterisk" \
+GENERATE_HTML          = YES  # Keep sure that you generate HTML which needed for doxysphinx
-                         endrst=\endverbatim  # This allows you to use rst blocks inside doxygen comments with @rst and @endrst

 CREATE_SUBDIRS         = NO   # NO is the default value and it should be no because doxysphinx can't handle subdirs right now.
 ```